Reuniting pets, all pets deserve a home

 All pets are different and all owners along with the public are different.
 I can not offer a guarantee as those factors are

 out of my control.
 Pets are predictable but no so for humans.
-If I think there is a low chance of recovering your pet, I will not take the case.
+If I think there is a low chance of recovering your pet, I may not take the case.
 If a pet is verified stolen (ie an owner has filed a

 police report), I will not take that case as I will not be able to recover a pet that is not lost but stolen.

-Shouldn't I just wait a while to see if I can catch my pet, after all this is my pet, my pet
+Shouldn't I just wait a while to see if I can catch my pet, after all this is my

-trusts me, doesn't know you?
+pet, my pet trusts me, doesn't know you?

 You can try and see if you will be reunited in a couple of hours .
 If your pet goes missing, some pets will allow themselves

 to be "found" and then the finder just needs to get in touch with you.
 If the reason your pet went missing was a traumatic event (fire, vehicle accident, fireworks, police raid), the likelihood of